-\$100.00 per sport, per season.
-There is a family cap of \$350 for the entire year.
+\$125.00 per sport, per season.
+If a family has more than one athlete during the same season, the second athlete would pay \$100.00.
+There is a family cap of \$450 for the entire year.

-Students are required to pay their participation fee before the first contest.
+Students are required to pay their participation fee before the first day of tryouts.
 Participation fee will be refunded if athlete is not chosen for the team.